felipelouza/mm-repair/Readme.md

 ### makevec.py
-Tool to create a vector of a given length and write it to a file in binary format (default 8-byte doubles).
+Tool to create a vector of a given length and write it to a file in binary format (default 8 byte doubles).
 The vector is specified giving a set of values which are repeated cyclically.

 ### stripcsvmat.py